As an Amazon Associate I earn from qualifying purchases.

-Meanwhile, chop the carrot, celery, onion and garlic finely in a mini food processor.
+Step 2: Meanwhile, chop the carrot, celery, and onion finely in a mini food processor.
 Transfer to a frying pan.
-Add the olive oil and sweat the vegetables over medium-high heat, 3 to 4 minutes.
+Add the olive oil and sweat the vegetables over medium heat, 3 to 4 minutes.
 Remove from heat and let cool.

-In a mixing bowl, combine the vegetables, cooled cooked quinoa, salt, pepper, mustard and whipped eggs (and Parmesan, if using).
+Step 3: In a mixing bowl, combine the vegetables, cooked quinoa, salt, pepper, mustard, and whipped eggs.

 Step 4: Generously coat a large non-stick frying pan with oil and heat it over medium-high heat.
 Shape the quinoa mixture into 3-inch patties.
 Carefully and closely deposit the patties onto the hot pan.